What Is Child Neglect?

 Teenagers who are neglected are more likely to engage in alcohol and substance use, high-risk sexual behaviors, and illegal behaviors.
 They are also less likely to form healthy relationships as adults.
 Being neglected as a child can make a person more likely to neglect their own children.

-No one becomes a parent with the outright goal of neglecting their children, but neglect to the child can still occur.
-Here are a few common reasons for the occurrence of child neglect:
+No one becomes a parent with the outright goal of neglecting their children, but neglect to the child can still occur for a variety of reasons.

 If a parent has addiction disorders, they may focus on the addictive behavior to the exclusion of all else, neglecting their children.
 If a parent is preoccupied with substance use, their children may be left to fend for themselves in terms of food, education, transportation, and other necessities.
-Substance use treatment programs can help a willing neglectful parent regain control of their life over time.
+Substance use treatment programs (sometimes incorrectly referred to as “substance abuse treatment programs”) can help a willing neglectful parent regain control of their life over time.

 Unfortunately, some parents who wish to provide everything their children need may be unable to do so and become neglectful of their children because of a physical or mental illness.
 This situation can be devastating to a family, and outside support is needed to help both the parent or guardian and their children.